The

 Are you preventing another Karen Carpenter, or just inventing one?
 Because prevention, it doesn't look like speculation: it looks like boundaries, restraint, and refusing to turn people into warnings.

 Oh, I'm sorry, I didn't realize I was speaking to Ariana's Personal-Bestie Brigade™!
-Are you and Cynthia buddy-buddy now?!
+Are you and Cynthia buddy-buddy now, too?!

 If they needed you, they would have a name for you, a phone number for you, and a consent and release form from you with your signature on it.
 See how silly it sounds?
 Have you ever stopped to consider what imagined special permission you believe grants you the right to say this?

 Put down the misplaced hero complex.
 Direct it inward instead.
-To those people you know in your life, in your orbit.
-(And consider this: those same people in your orbits, they're only going to learn that their bodies will be surveilled in your eyes, in your presence.
-That you're not safe.
-Shame pushes EDs to the shadows, not prevents them.)
+Towards those people you know in your life, in your orbit.
+Consider this: those same people in your immediate circles, they're only going to learn that their bodies will be unsafe from being surveilled by you.
+Shame pushes EDs into the shadows, not prevents them.
+And if it weren't an ED, what did you accomplish by shaming?
+(Consider, too, that there is a key difference missed between commenting on a celebrity you don't know out of "concern" and telling someone you're close to, whom you trust and they trust you, that you are concerned for them.)

-It’s beautiful that you care, I'm not telling you not to, but we don’t know these people personally.
+It’s beautiful that you care.
+Really.
+I'm not telling you not to, but we don’t know these people personally.
 And there is no "we" to collectivize around.
-These relationships create the illusion of intimacy and belonging.
-Intimacy creates entitlement.
+These relationships create the illusion of intimacy, belonging, and in-group/out-group politics.
+The illusion of intimacy creates parasocial entitlement.
 Entitlement creates policing.

 parasocial | ˌperəˈsōSHəl |